-- 5.5.23 Background studies required for any Precinct Plan will align with the scope, land area, and intent of the Precinct Plan, and the City may identify the need to undertake additional studies.
+- 5.5.22 Background studies required for any Precinct Plan will align with the scope, land area, and intent of the Precinct Plan, and the City may identify the need to undertake additional studies.
 Background studies may include, but are not limited to:

 - .a A Planning Rationale;

 - .b A Functional Servicing Report;

 - .c A Traffic Impact Study;

-- .d Area-Specific Urban Design Guidelines, scoped to unique qualities of the area and which build upon the City-wide Urban Design Guidelines;

-- .e An Environmental Implementation Report;

-- .f Water/Wastewater Feasibility Study;

-- .g Servicing Strategy, to address the Civic Infrastructure policies of this Plan;

-- .h Integrated Energy Plan; and,

-- i A Phasing Strategy or plan for Precinct development that conforms to City and Regional infrastructure plans.
+- .d Area-Specific Urban Design Guidelines, scoped to unique qualities of the area and which build upon the City-wide Urban Design Guidelines; - .e An Environmental Implementation Report; - .f Water/Wastewater Feasibility Study; - .g Servicing Strategy, to address the Civic Infrastructure policies of this Plan; - .h Integrated Energy Plan; and, - i A Phasing Strategy or plan for Precinct development that conforms to City and Regional infrastructure plans. - .j A Housing Analysis or a Housing Assessment Report; - .k A Health Assessment / Health Impact Study; - .I A Cultural Heritage Evaluation Report; - .m A Financial Impact Study; and - .n An Alternative and Renewable Energy Systems Feasibility Study.